 - What resources are available to help me find employment during my LOA?

 Yale OCS offers many resources to support your search for experiential learning, upskilling, and networking during a leave of absence.
 Resource listings are found throughout the OCS website, and this page is a good starting point.

-- If I’m on LOA, can I take advantage of the DSA during the fall or spring semester?
+- If I’m on LOA, can I take advantage of the SEA during the fall or spring semester?

-No. The Domestic Summer Award (DSA) provides a stipend for one summer to Yale undergraduate students on financial aid who have secured an approved unpaid, or underfunded, summer opportunity.
-The DSA is not available during the academic terms.
-For details, refer to the DSA eligibility.
-Eligible students on LOA may still use their DSA in a future summer.
+No. The Summer Experience Award (formerly the DSA) provides a stipend for a range of domestic and international opportunities to Yale College first-years, sophomores, and juniors on Yale financial aid.
+The SEA is not available during the academic terms.
+Eligible students on LOA may still use their SEA in a future summer.